 6- Forgive us.
-0 HD.
+0 HD; SHP 8.
 "I am the wrath of God.
 If you had not committed great sins, God would not sent a punishment like me upon you."
-This Orc has Super Hit Points and a Damage Threshold, as detailed here.
-Give it enough SHP to make it seem godlike and near-divine.
-This Orc has a STR of 20(+5) and a DEX of 20(+5).
+This Orc has a STR of 19(+4) and a DEX of 19(+4).
 It gains the ability of 'Instrument of Violence', 'Rapture, and 'Red Dominion'.
 This Orc only carries 1 weapon, but it is the greatest weapon of that kind; for example, if it is a sword, it is Excaliber, or if it is a gun, it is Deschain's revolver.
 The Orc can make four attacks a round

 What is this Orc's preferred/current prey?

 1- Humanoid Warriors.
 Alternatively: you.

-2- Exotic Beasts.
-Monsters that can sort of be thought of as strange, yet still beasts.
+2- Monsters. creatures that can sort of be thought of as strange, yet still beasts.
 Examples include but are not limited to, Displacer Beasts, Blink Dogs, Wyverns, etc.

 5- The Proud and Arrogant.
 These Orcs have a great love of schadenfreude.